AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Control volume simplification

-    While the image on the left indicates a complete control volume, control volumes are usually shortened to only include the relevant surfaces, in which the control volume intersects the fluid.
+    While the image on the left indicates a complete control volume, control volumes are usually shortened to only include the relevant control surfaces, in which the control volume intersects the fluid.
 This is shown in the image on the right.

 .. important:: Many images will be used over the course of this class to show hydraulic systems.
 A standardized system of lines will be used throughout them all to distinguish reference elevations from control volumes from streamlines.
 This system is described in the image below.